Air Fryer Chicken Wings

 How to Cook Chicken Wings in the Air Fryer

 I love cooking in my Air Fryer.
-It’s such an easy and healthy way to make your favorite fried foods, without using an obscene amount of oil or making a mess.
+It’s such an easy and healthier way to make your favorite fried foods, without using an obscene amount of oil or making a mess.

 1. Season the Chicken Wings.
 Using paper towels, thoroughly pat dry the chicken wings.
 Place the chicken wings in a bowl and add the lemon zest, salt, paprika, garlic powder, baking powder, thyme, cayenne, and black pepper; toss the wings gently to coat.